food & drink · music & nightlife · attractions & tours · outdoor activities ·

 by New York Bucket List

-October has arrived in the Big Apple and no matter your age, scare affinity, or favorite fall festivities, NYC has the perfect Halloween event for you.
+Spooky season is upon us, and no matter your age, scare affinity, or favorite fall festivities, NYC has the perfect Halloween event for you.
 From costume parties to bar crawls and haunted houses to halloween movies, September and October are packed with spine-tingling events.

 We’ve rounded up some of the most haunted tours, wildest parades, and best places to dance in your costume all Halloweekend long—along with a heart-melting dog parade and some kid-friendly options as well.